ParshvaTimbadia/Artificial-Intelligence/Week 2/Readme.md

+#Genetic Algorithm Problem.
+##Follow the basic working flow of genetic algorithm and implement.
 1. Implement genetic algorithm in Python for creating a list of N numbers that equal X when s squared and summed together.

+#MiniMax and Alpha Beta Application on Othello Reversi Game.
+##Rules for the same are as follows.

 2.In this part, you’ll program a minimax module for the board game Othello, also known as Reversi.
 The main module that you’ll program will calculate the value for a given board position.
 But, code is also provided for you that will let you play against your AI if you like.